March Lawn and Garden Tips

 In the House

 - Keep Them Growing.
-Make sure to fertilize houseplants and repot if needed.
+Make sure to fertilize houseplants and repot them if needed.

 - Vacationing Outdoors.
 If some houseplants will be moving outdoors for summer make sure to give them a more roomy pot.
 The sun will cause their roots to grow more quickly.